luoluomei/Rulers_0525/README.md

 This repository is a **compact code demo** for the paper's RULERS method.
 It is designed to show how the method can be implemented on **ASAP2.0** with a locked rubric bundle, type-aware evidence grounding, and WGR calibration.

-It is **not** intended to be a full reproduction package for every experiment in the paper.
-The full paper experiments include additional datasets, baselines, robustness tests, bootstrap analyses, and ablations.
-This demo keeps only the clean ASAP2.0 path so that readers can understand and run the core pipeline.

 ## What this demo implements

 The demo follows the main RULERS pipeline: